martianfield/iceworm-mongo/README.md

 - validation of `objectid` expects a valid 24 byte hex string.

-## Patching
+## Projection

-- patching `objectid` expects a valid 24 byte hex string as the passed object.
-If this value is not valid, the patched value is set to `undefined`
+- projecting `objectid` expects a valid 24 byte hex string as the passed object.
+If this value is not valid, the projected value is set to `undefined`